asvae/my-articles/perfect-modal/article.md

 ![vue navigation](assets/stop-propagation-window-event.gif)

-For this approach we attach click event handler to `document.body`, we also prevent click event propagation on modal click.
+For this approach we attach a click event handler to `document.body`, we also prevent click event propagation on modal click.

 ### Template
 ```html